pablopareja/kpi-library/README.md

 This routing strategy allows asset details to be accessed and shared directly via URL without requiring navigation to a separate page.

+## 🛰️ API Simulation

+The project includes four simulated API endpoints under the `/api` route to emulate data retrieval and interaction patterns in a real-world application.
+Artificial delays and loading skeletons have been implemented to simulate asynchronous behavior and enhance the realism of loading states during development.

+### 📦 Asset Endpoints

+1. **`GET /api/assets`** – Fetches a filtered list of assets based on `type` and/or `search` query parameters.
+The response includes summary data optimized for card display.
+2. **`GET /api/assets/:id`** – Retrieves full details for a specific asset by `id`.
+This is used for the asset detail modal dialog.

+### 🛂 Access Request Endpoints

+1. **`POST /api/access`** – Allows the user to request access to the full asset library.
+2. **`POST /api/access/:id`** – Allows the user to request access to a specific asset.

+Each endpoint includes an artificial delay to simulate network latency and ensure proper loading feedback through skeletons and suspense fallbacks.

+> **Note:** These endpoints do not implement any authentication or session management.
+In a real production scenario, secure user authentication and proper access control mechanisms should be enforced across all API routes and application pages.
+Middleware or server logic would be required to validate session tokens and user permissions accordingly.